Meet the investor that “really” beats the S&P 500

 Did you beat the S&P 500 index over the past four years?
 I didn’t, BUT I found someone that has.

 Since July 2012 to January 2016 he has managed to give his clients a total return of 113.97% (after all fees) which compares very well to the 52.03% that the S&P 500 (including dividends) returned over the same period.

-After reading his monthly newsletters for more than a year (you can read them here) I realised he is definitely someone that can help you earn higher returns.
+After reading his monthly newsletters for more than a year (you can read them here) I realised he is definitely someone that can help you get higher returns.

 Luckily he agreed to the following interview.

-His name is Sophocles Sophocleous (name pronounced So.fo.clees) and is based in Cyprus, really following Warren Buffett’s advice of not being too close to the investment crowds.
+His name is Sophocles Sophocleous (name pronounced So.fo.clees) and is based in Cyprus.
+He really follows Warren Buffett’s advice of not being too close to the investment crowds.

 Now on to the interview...